nayehi/TidyData-Project/README.md

 According to documentation provided with the dataset, it is based on experiments carried out with a group of 30 volunteers in the age bracket of 19-48 years.

-In these experiments, each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) while wearing a smartphone (Samsung Galaxy S II) at the waist.
+In these experiments, each person performed six activities (walking, walking upstairs, walking downstairs, sitting, standing, laying) while wearing a smartphone (Samsung Galaxy S II) at the waist.

 Using the smartphone's embedded accelerometer and gyroscope, the researchers captured 3-axial linear acceleration and 3-axial angular